 - In a large bowl, combine flour, baking powder and salt.

-- In another bowl, whisk an egg, milk, oil, creamer and cream cheese.
+- In another bowl, whisk an egg, sugar, milk, oil, creamer and cream cheese.

 - Mix wet and dry ingredients together.